ploomber/core/doc/deprecation.md

 If using `name_new`, Ensure you pin this version in the `setup.py` file (`ploomber-core>=0.1.*`)
 ```

-If a method is renamed:
+If a method is renamed, use `deprecated.method`.

+Furthermore, add the following directives to the docstrings (with the appropriate message):

+- `.. versionadded:: {deprecated_in}`: to the new method
+- `.. deprecated:: {deprecated_in}`: to the old method

 ```{code-cell} ipython3
 from ploomber_core import deprecated